Cardagon/popout-resizer/README.md

 # Updates

+## 1.0 - 2020-7-3
+- Added scroll to turn so that switching to next turn / previous turn does scroll to top for combat tracker
+- Changing remember last popout size to true by default
+- Stable release

 ## 0.7 - 2020-6-25
 - Changed scripts to esmodules
 - Resolved issue where pin-cushion was grabbing wrong registerSettings method this has been resolved by using esmodules